leela-zero/leela-zero/README.md

 # Contributing

-For Windows, you can use a release package, see ["I want to help"](#windows).
+- For Windows, you can use a release package, see ["I want to help"](#windows).

-Unix and macOS, after finishing the compile and while in the build directory:
+- For Unix and macOS, after finishing the compile and while in the build directory:

-    # Copy leelaz binary to autogtp subdirectory
+      # Copy leelaz binary to build/autogtp/ subdirectory, and go in that subdirectory
-    cp leelaz autogtp
+      cp leelaz autogtp && cd autogtp

-    # Run AutoGTP to start contributing
+      # Run AutoGTP in build/autogtp/ subdirectory to start contributing
-    ./autogtp/autogtp
+      ./autogtp

+For more details about AutoGTP or for more advanced use, please see [the autogtp readme](/autogtp/README.md)

 # Usage for playing or analyzing games